 Hamilton City is a very small town located in the state of California.
 With a population of 2,263 people and just one neighborhood, Hamilton City is the 651st largest community in California.

-Hamilton City is a blue-collar town, with 40.72% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Hamilton City, you'll notice that it is more blue-collar than most other communities in America.
+40.72% of Hamilton City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Hamilton City is a town of sales and office workers, farmers, fishers, or foresters, and professionals.
 There are especially a lot of people living in Hamilton City who work in farm management occupations (25.74%), office and administrative support (17.40%), and sales jobs (15.78%).

 In addition, many people in Hamilton City have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.

-As is often the case in a small town, Hamilton City doesn't have a public transportation system that people use for their commute.
+Hamilton City is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Hamilton City in 2022 was $23,202, which is low income relative to California and the nation.
 This equates to an annual income of $92,808 for a family of four.
 However, Hamilton City contains both very wealthy and poor people as well.